megazazik/validate/README.md

 ## Errors of all rules instead of first error

-By default the `validate` function returns the first error for each property and the first error of full object errors.
+By default the `validate` function returns the first error for each property and the first error of a whole object errors.
 In this example the `minLenght` rule will not be checked if the `required` rule returns `true`.

 ```js
 import { init } from "@megazazik/validate";